 - The Fish Habitat Action Team has received funding for a workshop that will identify representative species for different habitats in the tidal and non-tidal Chesapeake Bay.
 Using these representative species, experts will evaluate the factors that influence habitat function and provide criteria to qualify these factors’ significance.

-- Communicate the value of fish habitat to Chesapeake Bay Program partners and stakeholders.
+- Communicating the value of fish habitat to Chesapeake Bay Program partners and stakeholders.

-- Examine existing assessments of fish habitat and incorporate elements of these studies into the planning and organization of a fish habitat assessment for the Chesapeake Bay.
+- Examining existing assessments of fish habitat and incorporate elements of these studies into the planning and organization of a fish habitat assessment for the Chesapeake Bay.

-- Determine the decision support and data needs of government agencies, non-governmental organizations and local community members engaged in the conservation and restoration of fish habitat.
+- Determined the decision support and data needs of government agencies, non-governmental organizations and local community members engaged in the conservation and restoration of fish habitat.

-- Plan and convene a workshop to support the evaluation of fish habitat conditions and stressors in the Chesapeake Bay.
-Develop a workshop report and other deliverables.
+- Planned and convened a workshop to support the evaluation of fish habitat conditions and stressors in the Chesapeake Bay.
+Developed a workshop report and other deliverables.

-- Explore options for geospatially overlaying data collected through assessments of fish habitat in the Chesapeake Bay.
+- Explored options for geospatially overlaying data collected through assessments of fish habitat in the Chesapeake Bay.